WHAT IS CHACO?

 Permanent protection of wildlands in the Greater Chaco Region

 We are urging Senators Heinrich and Udall to reintroduce legislation to designate the 7,242-acre Ah-shi-sle-pah Wilderness Study Area (WSA) as wilderness and add 2,250 acres of eligible lands to the existing Bisti/De-na-zin Wilderness.
 Formal wilderness designation would effectively prevent oil and gas and other developments from impacting these areas.
 We continue to work on wilderness protection within park boundaries, as well.
 Approximately 20,000 acres of potential wilderness have been identified within Chaco Culture National Historical Park.
 On unprotected and still wild BLM lands surrounding Chaco we are advocating for administrative protection as ‘lands with wilderness characteristics’ as the Farmington BLM office drafts an amendment to their existing Resource Management Plan.
-Add your name here to stay up to date on this process.

 We need your help to PROTECT GREATER CHACO!